HEALTHY BAKED PLANTAIN FRIES

 Here are some sides you can enjoy these plantain fries with:

-Healthy Baked Plantain Fries with African dipping sauce
+Plantain Fries with dipping sauce and wings.

 So go ye forth and enjoy all the plantain fries you can!